 Expect birds to find shelter and places to raise their young in these beauties.

-Fans of the holidays will be thrilled to have a Dwarf Alberta when Christmas season rolls around.
-There’s nothing quite like a Dwarf Alberta Spruce Tree ornately decorated as an outdoor Christmas tree.
+Fans of the holidays will be thrilled to have a Dwarf Alberta when the Christmas season rolls around.
+It’s an absolute natural for decorating as an outdoor Christmas tree.
 Specifically, try planting a small cluster of them and wrapping them with strands of lights every year.
 Throw a few wrapped-present decorations underneath and you’ve got a phenomenal display ready to go.

 While your Spruce is still young, you may try planting it in a container.
 The added lift will give it more of a presence, and it can serve as a small Christmas tree next to a walkway or patio.

 This Spruce is primarily suited for colder climates, namely USDA Zones 3-8.
 It’s capable of withstanding temperatures between -40° and -30° F once fully established (now that’s what I call chilly).

 Plant this tree in Partial to Full Sun for best results.

 Water frequently during the first year after planting in order to establish a healthy root system, 2-3 times per week during average weather conditions.
 This will help to ensure its success in the years to come.

 The Dwarf Alberta Spruce Tree grows best in rich soil with good drainage.

 Fertilize with a high-nitrogen acidic fertilizer in early spring, preferably before it has started to flush out with new growth.
 Furthermore, reapply fertilizer again at the beginning of summer to encourage faster growth.